In-home and remote lessons

-Pre-Covid, we held annual spring recitals at Bethany Lutheran Church on Hampden and I-25.
-During Covid we have held virtual recitals.
+We hold in-person annual spring recitals.
 We highly encourage our students to participate in recitals, as it motivates practice and is a great experience having to prepare and perform.
 All levels are welcome and beginners are encouraged.
 We have students as young as 5 years old perform short pieces at recitals and the age range is typically 5 - 18.
-Occasionally adult students perform towards the end and we often have a teacher perform to finish the recital.
-There are no participation fees for remote recitals.
+Occasionally adult students perform at the end of recitals.
 In-person recitals are $25 per student and help cover the rental of the facility, refreshments, programs, and teacher time spent setting up the event.
 More information will be provided to our students/families about recital dates early in the spring semester.

-Most teachers will teach through the summer months, but they have the option of not doing so.
+Most teachers will be available through the summer months, but occasionally teachers take the summer off.
 The MLC will let the parent/student know in the spring if their teacher plans to teach during the summer and if not, will offer to place the student with another teacher for the summer months if interested.
-We offer lesson package discounts for early bird registration by May 10th for the summer in groups of 4-6 or 7-11 lessons.
-These packages take into account that there are roughly 11 weeks during the summer term.
+We offer lesson package discounts for early bird registration by May 11th for the summer in groups of 4-12 lessons.
+These packages take into account that there are roughly 12 weeks during the summer term.
 We realize that many people travel during the summer and we would like for our students to continue with lessons even though they may not take lessons on a weekly basis.

 Cancellations due to illness

-If your child or household is ill or possibly contagious, you must cancel your in-home lessons.
+If anyone in the student's household is possibly contagious, the family must cancel their in-home lessons.
 As teachers we have to stay as healthy as possible and it is especially important in the age of Covid.
 The teacher reserves the right to leave the lesson if they are uncomfortable due to the family/student being ill.
-In this case the teacher will be paid and the student will forfeit their lesson fee.
-If your teacher cancels a lesson due to being ill, we will make every effort to make up the lesson.
+In this case the teacher will be paid and the student will forfeit the cost of their lesson.
+If the teacher cancels a lesson due to being ill, they will make every effort to make up the lesson.
 It may be possible to take a remote lesson instead of an in-person lesson if the teacher’s schedule will allow.

 A grace period of 9 days is allowed on invoices.
 After that time, a $20.00 late fee will be assessed.
 If payment is overdue by more than 14 days, we reserve the right to discontinue lessons with our students.

-We realize that safety is a concern when teachers are working with children whether remotely or in your home.
+We realize that safety is a concern when teachers are working with children whether remotely or in our students' homes.
 We process background checks on all teachers through backgroundchecks.com by processing a County Criminal, US AliasVERIFY and US OneTRACE search.

-If you decide to discontinue lessons, a two week notice needs to be given, otherwise you will be responsible for any lessons within two weeks that are on our teacher's schedule.
-If you discontinue in the middle of a semester, the number of lessons you have paid for versus the number that you have received will be settled in a final invoice or refund, minus the two-week notice.
+If a family decides to discontinue lessons, a two-week-notice needs to be given, otherwise the family will be responsible for any lessons within two weeks that are on their teacher's schedule.
+If the family decides to discontinue in the middle of a semester, the number of lessons paid for versus the number that have received will be settled in a final invoice or refund, minus the two-week notice.